mbukovina127/ZNEUS-Covid-19/doc/Documentation.md

 ## Conclusions
 The final model achieved an accuracy of approximately **64%**, which, given the complexity and potential noise in the dataset, is a reasonable baseline.
+These defects were probably due to poor base of dataset and not accurate features.
 Despite the limitations, the project successfully demonstrated the full workflow ->from **data exploration** and **preprocessing** to **model design**, **training**, and **evaluation** -> while applying modern machine learning and experiment tracking tools.

 ---